Learning from industry leaders

 B.A.
 (Toronto), D.C.S.
 (Diploma in Child Study, Primary/Junior Teaching Qualification, OISE, Toronto), M.ED.
 (Curriculum, Teaching and Learning, OISE, Toronto), Ph.D.
 (Curriculum, Teaching and Learning, OISE, Toronto)

 Monica is a former elementary teacher with the Etobicoke Board of Education and co-founder and principal of The Abelard School, an independent school in Toronto.
 She has also worked as a consultant and facilitator for social service and educational organizations including the Metro Association for Family Resource Programs.
 Prior to joining the George Brown Faculty in January 2012, she was an Instructor and Faculty Advisor in the School of Early Childhood Education at Ryerson University for 7 years.
-For nearly 20 years Monica has researched, presented, and published on many topics including teacher action research, reflective practice, student engagement, and literacy learning and teaching.
-Currently, she is researching the Full-Day Early Learning Kindergarten teaching teams in Ontario.
+For over 20 years Monica has researched, presented, and published on many topics including teacher action research, reflective practice, student engagement, literacy learning and teaching and Full-Day Early Learning Kindergarten teaching teams in Ontario.
+Currently she is the director of the SSHRC funded research project, Toys or Tools?
+Using Open-Ended Tablet Applications for Early Literacy Learning.

 Shelly Mehta